KnowThePepper

 How Hot is Sangria Pepper?
 Heat Level & Flavor

-The Sangria Pepper delivers 2K–5K Scoville Heat Units, placing it in the Medium tier (1K–10K SHU).
+The Sangria Pepper delivers 2K–5K Scoville Heat Units, placing it in the Medium tier (1K-10K SHU).
+That makes it roughly 1-2x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: sweet and mild.

-Sangria Pepper Nutrition Facts & Health Benefits
+Sangria Pepper Nutrition Facts & Serving Context

 A 100g serving of fresh Sangria pepper delivers approximately 31 calories, 1.2g protein, 6g carbohydrates, and 0.3g fat.
 Vitamin C content is significant - red-ripe pods can provide over 100% of the daily recommended intake per serving.